metamorph-inc/meta-core/src/CADAssembler/CADCreoParametricCreateAssembly/0Readme - CreateAssembly.txt

 v1.5.20.0 	8/29/2017 Remove all references to Creo from the common structures.
 Reorganize the code to move files
 			as appropriate to the CADCommonFunctions directory.

+v1.5.21.0 	9/13/2017 CAD_032_Add_Some_of_the_Generic_CAD_Interfaces, Refactored the code such that most of the common
+		files are in CADCommonFuncdtions and name with a prefix cc_.
+Passed CadFactoryAbstract to CreateAssemblyViaInputFile.
+Other general refactoring.

 Known Defects
 -------------